Aouei/tiledpy/docs/guide/pygame_example.md

 # Complete Pygame example

-This guide walks through a fully working game loop that loads a TMX map, scrolls the camera with the arrow keys, and renders every layer in order.
+This guide walks through a working game loop that loads a Tiled map, scrolls the camera, renders all layers, and plays tile animations.

 ---